-(A) "Agreement" means a voluntary, written contract between an individual and the alternative program for chemical dependency stipulating the individual's consent to comply with the terms and conditions of the program specified in section 4723.35 of the Revised Code, this chapter, and any other terms and conditions determined necessary by the program to ensure that the individual is able to practice pursuant to Chapter 4723. of the Revised Code in accordance with acceptable standards of safe care.
+(A) "Agreement" means a voluntary, written contract between an individual and the board's alternative program for chemical dependency in which the board abstains from taking disciplinary action against the individual for violation of Chapter 4723. of the Revised Code and the individual agrees to be monitored by the board according to the terms and conditions of the program specified in section 4723.35 of the Revised Code, this chapter, and any other terms and conditions determined necessary by the program to ensure that the individual is able to practice in accordance with acceptable standards of safe care.

 (B) "Approved treatment program" means an alcoholism or drug treatment program which is either certified by the appropriate state agency or is accredited by the "Joint Commission on Accreditation of Health Care Organizations" or JCAHO.